KxSystems/docs/docs/ml/index.md

 ---
 title: Machine learning - code.kx.com – Machine Learning – kdb+ and q documentation
-description: Machine-learning capabilities are at the heart of future technology development at Kx.
+description: Machine-learning capabilities are at the heart of future technology development at KX.
 Libraries are added here as they are released.
 Libraries are released under the Apache 2 license, and are free for all use cases, including 64-bit and commercial use.
 keywords: Python, Jupyter, natural language processing, nlp, machine learning, ml, sentiment, Anaconda, Docker
 ---
 # :fontawesome-solid-share-alt: Machine learning